havrylenkok/atm_machines/README.md

 - pre-commit checks in CI
 - endpoints for other CRUD operations
 - wait for db to start
+- better example data for request schemas in openapi.json

 Deployment has been cut due to the timeframe, however in case of more time and existence of a Kubernetes cluster,